johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^fn12]: Romans 6:4-13

-[^fn13]: Clements, J.B.
-2012, "Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners."
-Fuller Theological Seminary, School of Intercultural Studies.
-Doctor of Missiology.
-187pp.

-[^fn14]: As well as being trialled in Texas, USA and Wales, UK.

-[^fn15]: In Burkinabé contexts, discipleship represents a concept imbued with dynamism, incorporating a sense of both inward (personal) and outward (communal) responsibility: to both embrace and pass on spiritual and practical disciplines of vitality, such as grace, knowledge, wisdom and maturity.
-Discipleship also helpfully blurs boundaries between formally-trained and informally-trained workers.
+[^fn13]: in Burkinabé contexts, discipleship represents a dynamic concept: incorporating personal and communal responsibility to embrace and pass on spiritual and practical disciplines, such as grace, knowledge, wisdom, leadership and maturity; it also helpfully softens boundaries between formally- and informally-trained workers.

-[^fn16]: Visit: http://**jbclements.wordpress.com/missiology** for further details of my doctoral research—including access to the dissertation: *Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners*.
+[^fn14]: Visit: http://**jbclements.wordpress.com/missiology** for further details of my doctoral research—including dissertation: *Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners*.

-[^fn17]: *MPD-Mn* refers to *Maize Plant Discipleship—Module n*, where n = module number.
+[^fn15]: *MPD-Mn* refers to *Maize Plant Discipleship—Module n*, where n = module number.

-[^fn18]: *Dynamic* derives from a Greek word, *dunamis*, meaning power and refers to forces stimulating change or progress within a system or process.
+[^fn16]: *Dynamic* derives from a Greek word, *dunamis*, meaning power and refers to forces stimulating change or progress within a system or process.

-[^fn19]: Revelation 2:29, 3:6,13,23; Matthew 11:15, Mark 4:9 etc.
+[^fn17]: Revelation 2:29, 3:6,13,23; Matthew 11:15, Mark 4:9 etc.

-[^fn20]: All four examples are based on textbooks of approximately 25 A4-sized pages, of double-sided printing, folded to produce 50pp, A5-sized booklets, stapled and trimmed, with a single-colour printed cover.
-Syllabus set = 17 textbooks.

-	Example A assumes a cost price of 1000 CFA per text book (~$2, or £1.33).
-The other examples, based on a larger volume of printing, assume a cost price of 800 CFA.
-The commercial selling price is an estimate.

-[^fn21]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+[^fn18]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.

-[^fn22]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses
+[^fn19]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses